knkba/soap-spring-jetty/README.md

 # soap-spring-jetty
-Soap web services with springboot with deploy in jetty
+Soap web services with springboot and deploy in jetty